derrickyebs/Traffic-Volume-Prediction/README.md

 - Rush hour traffic is significantly busier than off-peak hours
 - Weekend traffic is notably lower than weekday traffic
 - Weather conditions have a secondary but measurable effect on volume
 - The model predicts negative volumes for 5.7% of test cases, predominantly during low-traffic night hours.
-A limitation of unconstrained linear regression

 ## Engineering Application